 Measurement of the charge can provide valuable information that assists with formulation development to control these interactions to predict stability and improve shelf life.

-The Zetasizer Nano ZSP has the sensitivity, and associated protocols and software to reliably and accurately measure protein mobility in order to study and understand protein formulation behavior.
+The Zetasizer Advance Red Label models have the sensitivity, and associated protocols and software, to reliably and accurately measure protein mobility in order to study and understand protein formulation behavior.